Portable Encyclopedia of Natural Law

 Tarot: The Book of Life

 It has been said that a picture is worth 10,000 words, and the knowledge contained in each of these ‘pictures’ would easily fill many volumes if ever written down.
-Tarot cards were originally designed for students of esoteric ‘schools’ as a portable and easily concealed study system coded in symbology, colour, numerology, and sacred geometry.
+Tarot cards were originally designed for students of esoteric ‘schools’ as a portable and easily concealed study system coded in symbology, color, numerology, and sacred geometry.
 The student could then practice applying the teaching they had received by using their own mind and life observation skills to further unlock the deeper levels of knowledge contained within the cards.
 This is an important principle based in the ancient wisdom of having to ‘earn’ new knowledge and wisdom by the merit of ones own efforts.

 ~ The Major Arcana ~